STAMP-project/camp/docs/pages/ow2_lutece.md

 # The OW2/Lutece Use-case

-This case-study illustrates how CAMP can build multiple variations from a single docker-compose orchestration.
+This case-study illustrates how CAMP can to run JMeter performance tests against multiple versions of the environment.

----
-**Note**.
-This case study is under development and is very likely to change.

----

 This case-study focuses on deploying the [Lutece](http://www.lutece.paris.fr/) content management system.
-Lutece is common JEE application, that runs on a servlet container such as [Tomcat](http://www.lutece.paris.fr/) and let users develop their own CMS systems.
+Lutece is common JEE application, that runs on a servlet container such as [Tomcat](http://tomcat.apache.org/) and let users develop their own CMS systems.
 In this case study, Lutece use [MySQL](https://www.mysql.com/) to store all content.